-Now we have updated the 4the version with over 1000,000 downloads.
-These surprising changes have not only made us excited, but it has made us more than sure that our work have been accepted by the public.
+Now we have updated the 4th version with over 150,000 downloads.
+These surprising progresses have not only made us excited, but it has made us more than sure that our work have been accepted by the public.
 We didn’t waste our time, in fact, we succeeded to change the ideological norms of the society we live in by using technology.
-This time, the happiness to me did not only came from making an abstract idea into reality, nor my another advancement toward technology.
-It has also come from the chance that teenagers now have to learn sex-education easier, and also the fact that the people I believe existing really do exist.
-Being the Pokémon master is never about having the strongest Pokémon in the world, it is about having the courage to work on something that require strong responsibilities and to explore the area of unknown.
+This time, the happiness to me did not only came from making an abstract idea into reality, nor become stronger on technology.
+It has also come from the chance for teenagers to learn sex-education easier, and the gradual recognition on Sex-Education from the public.
+I realized that becoming the Pokémon Master is never about having the strongest Pokémon in the world, it is about the persistence to stand up and try again after failures; it is about using the powers you hold for the common good; it is about the bravery to step into the unknown and facing the risks to achieve your dreams.

-“I'm Ash, from the town of Pallet.
-I'm destined to be the world's number one Pokémon master!” – Pokémon TV Show
+I’m Calen from the city of Shanghai.
+I’m destined to be the world's number one Pokémon master!